 The centers for Medicare and Medicade Services realeased a report predicting future health care costs up to the year 2016 demonstrates the possible outcomes of the current national health trends.
 What is paramount to this issue is the combination of a sedentary lifestyle, as seen in the chart illustrating the increasing cost of healthcare in the U.S., and an increasingly unhealthy diet.
-When one considers the fact that a staggering 65% of the U.S. population is overweight or obese, it is not surprising that the federal government is forecasting health care costs to rise to approximately $ 4.1 trillion a year, or about 16% of the GDP.
-Another factor is the increasing age of the overall population, as baby boomers near retirement.
-The general trend for the elderly is the onset of health problems, generally dealing with the cardiovascular or circulatory systems, such as diabetes of heart disease, along with a wide range of other health problems.
-In addition to age, unhealthy eating habits also contribute to the ever worsening health condition of the average American.
+When one considers the fact that a staggering 65% of the According to the Forbes article, the effects of the increasing healthcare costs in the

 One only needs to travel as far as his local supermarket to see how poorly the average American eats.
 For example, a recent product released by a major American food producer, Jimmy Dean, illustrates just how severe the disparity is between what Americans are willing to purchase and what foods are actually healthy.
 The product in question is a sausage wrapped in a chocolate chip pancake, on a stick.
 Now the nutritional value of the product is beyond question negligible, anything wrapped with a chocolate chip pancake, or “on a stick” is most likely unhealthy, not to mention that sausages are mostly made from animal by-products.
 The thing to keep in mind is that Jimmy Dean expects this product to sell; they expect consumers to either be completely ignorant of the health risks associate with the product, or to disregard them altogether, either way; the existence of such an unhealthy snack on the market makes a statement about the health standards of the average consumer.
 And this is the big picture, Americans no longer demand healthy foods from the market, and nor do they expect a healthy lifestyle from themselves.